Gopal-Khadka/Spaceship-Game/README.md

+# PygameForBeginners
+A simple 2D python game designed to teach you the pygame module.
-# Spaceship-Game
+#
-This is simple space ship game made using pygame , sound effects an graphics.